charliecalvert/JsObjects/README.md

     git clone http://github.com/charliecalvert/JsObjects.git

-I have many different example programs stored in this repository.
+I have many different examplec: programs stored in this repository.
 Note especially the Utilities and JavaScript/Objects directories.
 And many other things as well.

 All the code in JsObjects is released under the MIT license.

 ## Node Install

+On Windows, run the install found at the [nodejs](https://nodejs.org/) site.

+On Linux:

     sudo apt-get install curl
     curl -sL https://deb.nodesource.com/setup | sudo bash -